 This year, it bit me in the butt.

 During the first week of my teen’s sophomore year, I forgot to act as his human alarm.
 Guess what?
-He arrived to school late and received a tardy.
-His first period teacher deducted points from grade.
+He arrived at school late and received a tardy.
+His first-period teacher deducted points from his grade.